 Timeline for Completion

-Work on Phase 1 of the project, the Breakneck Connector and Bridge, is scheduled to begin in late summer or early fall of 2021.
-Improvements at this time will also address changes to the current parking situation, implementing new restrictions that will create a safer environment for trail users and motorists on Route 9-D.
+Work on Phase 1 of the project, the Breakneck Connector and Bridge, is scheduled to begin in 2022.
+Improvements at this time will also address changes to the current parking situation, implementing new restrictions that will create a safer environment for trail users and motorists on Route 9-D. In the fall of 2021, Metro-North Railroad and HHFT began installation of safety fencing along the railroad tracks in this area.

 Breakneck Connector and Bridge